 Pre-pandemic, the worst of the season's annual aviation assaults over our homes ended shortly after the Thanksgiving weekend.
-However, a new "normal" may have been established in 2020 as more people with the means to fly "private" may ignore the huge carbon footprint made by their journeys (conservatively estimated at least 10 times larger than the footprint of a passenger on a commercial flight), and continue to fly private, so future "seasons" are likely to extend to year's end and begin again much earlier in the spring.
+However, a new "normal" may have been established in 2020, as more people with the means to fly "private" may ignore the enormous carbon footprint made by their journeys (conservatively estimated at least 10 times larger than the footprint of a passenger on a commercial flight), and continue to fly private, so future "seasons" are likely to extend to year's end and begin again much earlier in the spring.

-Thousands of Long Island residents living beneath the FAA-sanctioned flight routes on North and South Shores, and others close to the route which follows the LI Rail Road track from NYC to Montauk, are impacted daily by KHTO-generated nerve-shattering aircraft noise and visual pollution.
+Thousands of Long Island residents living beneath the FAA-sanctioned flight routes on North and South Shores, and others close to the route which follows the LI Rail Road track from NYC to Montauk, are impacted daily by KHTO-generated nerve-shattering aircraft noise and ground, water, soil and visual pollution.

 It's 2021, with no